fkao37/BankTermDeposit/README.md

 The configuration file serves multiple purposes: it identifies the source of the model training data, controls the train/test data split ratio, manages verbosity, and oversees the activation training and testing of the classifier.
 Additionally, it specifies the name of the trained model for local storage.
 #### <span style="font-weight:bold;">Trained Models: </span> specified by model_outputFile in .ini
 Generated for each of the classifier activated in the configuration file.
-Example:  <model_outputFile>_LogisticRegression<timestamp>.pkl.
+Example:  `<model_outputFile>_LogisticRegression<timestamp>.pkl`.
 These trained model files are stored in the local directory.
 These models can be read back and used for testing to classify new unknown datasets with the same data frame format.
+In addition to the specific regression models, the all the trained models are also wrote out to storage together and can be accessed with the format: `<model_outFile_<timestamp>.pkl`
 #### <span style="font-weight:bold;">Results</span>
 Classification results from the selected classifiers are tabulated and printed at the end of the process run.